Transactions

 Timeout Values

 The Jini distributed (Mahalo) transaction manager allows setting the default timeout value for transactions.
-A timeout value is used when a transaction is not committed/rolled back (for example, due to a JVMClosed Java Virtual Machine.
+A timeout value is used when a transaction is not committed/rolled back (for example, due to a JVM Java Virtual Machine.
 A virtual machine that enables a computer to run Java programs as well as programs written in other languages that are also compiled to Java bytecode. crash) to control when the transaction will be discarded.
 By default, the timeout value is 90 and is set in seconds.

 For example, to change the default timeout to 2 minutes, use the following configuration: